‘The computer won’t do that’

 Clinical information systems and the policies around recording gender information are outdated and difficult to navigate.
 The impact of this is that many transgender and non-binary people disengage entirely from NHS care – pursuing private options if they can afford it, or simply putting off medical needs unless they are urgent.

 GPs and transgender and non-binary people highlighted the challenges in delivering and receiving continuity of care due to the inability of clinical information systems to record gender identity or ‘trans status’ in a consistent manner.
-This section draws on the lived experiences of transgender and non-binary people to highlight their exclusion within the NHS.
+This chapter draws on the lived experiences of transgender and non-binary people to highlight their exclusion within the NHS.
 These insights were gathered in workshops as well as one-to-one interviews.
 Pseudonyms have been used to maintain anonymity.

 A constant theme in these conversations was the fact that the various systems used by NHS organisations all have different ways of recording gender information and there is poor interoperability.
 What this means in practice is that someone may receive care that affirms their gender identity in one place, such as from their GP or through mental health services, but might face misgendering at another place, such as A&E, that relies on data from the Spine.